It's over: Kim Kardashian and Pete Davidson's shock split

 "Pete is still filming, but will be finished now in August.
 He has another project in the US though, so he will continue to be busy."

-They went on to make headlines when Kardashian's ex-husband, Kanye West, made several public threats against Davidson, resulting in a lengthy text message exchange between the two men in which Davidson urged the rapper to "grow the f*** up".
+Over the course of their relationship, the pair made headlines when Kardashian's ex-husband, Kanye West, made several public threats against Davidson, resulting in a lengthy text message exchange between the two men, in which Davidson urged the rapper to "grow the f*** up".